CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 Cesium includes a handful of standard widgets that are used in the Viewer, including animation and timeline controls, a base layer picker, and a geocoder.
 These widgets are all built using [Knockout](http://knockoutjs.com/)) for automatic UI refreshing.
 Knockout uses a Model View ViewModel (MVVM) design pattern.
 You can learn more about this design pattern in [Understanding MVVM - A Guide For JavaScript Developers](https://addyosmani.com/blog/understanding-mvvm-a-guide-for-javascript-developers/)

 To learn about using the Knockout library, see the [Get started](http://knockoutjs.com/) section of their home page.
-They also have a great [interative tutorial](http://learn.knockoutjs.com/) with step by step instructions.
+They also have a great [interactive tutorial](http://learn.knockoutjs.com/) with step by step instructions.

 Cesium also uses the [Knockout-ES5](http://blog.stevensanderson.com/2013/05/20/knockout-es5-a-plugin-to-simplify-your-syntax/) plugin to simplify knockout syntax.
 This lets us use knockout observables the same way we use other variables.
 Call `knockout.track` to create the observables.
 Here is an example from [BaseLayerPickerViewModel](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Widgets/BaseLayerPicker/BaseLayerPickerViewModel.js#L73)
 ``` javascript